benmoseley/seismic-simulation-wavenet/README.md

 ## Getting started

-A `SeismicWaveNet` can be trained very easily using the following code snippet:
+A `SeismicWavenet` model can be trained very easily using the following code snippet:

 ```python
 # define model hyperparameters